 Successful not-for-profit auditors have a wealth of technical knowledge and skills, including a thorough understanding of accounting and auditing standards and the laws and regulations applicable to tax-exempt organizations.
 On top of all that, they gain and maintain a detailed understanding of their auditee organizations, including each one’s mission and programs, business strategy and operations, and control environment.
-Between the significant new accounting standards becoming effective, recent tax legislation, and proposed changes to the auditor’s report, auditors have no shortage of technical proficiencies to gain.
+Between the significant new accounting standards becoming effective, recent tax legislation, and changes to the auditor’s report, auditors have no shortage of technical proficiencies to gain.
 Technical skills are honed through ongoing professional experience and training, and fortunately, there are numerous resources pointing to applicable guidance.

 But not-for-profit auditors also need a range of skills that are more subjective in nature.
 These skills are arguably as important, but they often do not lend themselves as well to guidance materials and practice aids.
 Professional skepticism is one of these softer skills.
 According to the auditing standards, professional skepticism is an attitude that involves a questioning mind and a critical assessment of audit evidence.
 It is required for all audits performed under generally accepted auditing standards.